financial coaching v. financial counseling v. financial planning v. financial education

 What is financial coaching?
 Is it the same as financial counseling or financial planning?
 Are those different from financial education?

 It’s a pretty basic question of financial terminology, but an important one.
 After all, these terms – financial coaching, counseling, education and planning – are often used interchangeably.
-A recent paper on the topic by Dr. J. Michael Collins at The Center for Financial Security helps to set the terms straight.

 The field identification guide helps clarify what service an organization or professional is delivering.
 It also helps potential clients understand what service to seek out.
 Someone who needs financial coaching but calls a financial planner won’t get the right help – and may only be frustrated by the interaction.